Dave Eagle

 I have been interested in astronomy and looked up with wonder at the sky ever since I can remember and absolutely love getting people enthusiastic about the night sky.Boy Plough Street

-As a very young boy I used to gaze up at the night sky and wonder how it all fitted together.
+As a very young boy I followed the Apollo missions with very keen interest and those had a great affect on me.
+Staring at The Crescent Moon in July 1969 knowing that two people were on that surface just blew my mind.
+For many years I used to gaze up at the night sky and wonder how it all fitted together.
 That puzzle didn’t start to unravel properly until the age of 9 when I suddenly “discovered” The Plough for myself.

 1e527b0a E118 4d4c 9c9a 46a4ab8b91d7 Living in North London I first met other kindred souls at South West Herts Astronomy Society but the distance of their meetings and being too young to drive, meant I could attend very few meetings.
-One look at Saturn through their large reflector had me hooked even more.
-I was also a member of Hampstead Scientific Society for a while being an assistant at their observatory on the heath using a fabulous 6″ Cooke refractor.
-From my time here I learnt a lot from other members.
-As a teenager my attention was directed elsewhere, but my interest in astronomy was rekindled in 1985 when, as a newly married man and with my daughter well on the way, Halley’s comet returned and I bought my first serious telescope, a 3 inch refractor.
+One look at Saturn through their large reflector at their observatory had me hooked even more.
+I was also a member of Hampstead Scientific Society for a while being an assistant at their observatory on the heath, using a fabulous 6″ Cooke refractor.
+From my time here I learnt even more from other members.
+In my late teens and early 20’s my attention was directed elsewhere, but my interest in astronomy was rekindled in 1985 when, as a newly married man and with my family starting to grow, Halley’s comet returned and I bought my first serious telescope, a 3 inch refractor.
+I’ve not stopped buying astronomy equipment since.

 In 1987, tired of observing all on my own, I established the Bedford Astronomical Society where I built some wonderful friendships.
 It has been a successful and flourishing society ever since.
 I am also a member of Northampton Natural History Society and am involved in helping to organise their events.
 3d50d652 B949 41b6 A7c1 791030871d7f